CtrlK

 Actionability

-The instructions are entirely abstract and vague—'Run automated scans,' 'Perform manual checks,' 'Map findings to WCAG criteria' without specifying any concrete tools, commands, code snippets, or specific techniques.
-There is no executable guidance; it reads as a high-level process description rather than actionable instructions.
+The instructions are vague and abstract — 'Run automated scans,' 'Perform manual checks,' 'Map findings to WCAG criteria' — without specifying any concrete tools, commands, code snippets, or executable examples.
+There's no specific guidance on how to actually perform any of these steps.

 1 / 3